-Deniz Mustafoglu, M.M.F.T. is a Los Angeles based registered Marriage and Family Therapist Intern (IMF 68250) and Clinical Psychology doctoral candidate at Pepperdine University, an APA accredited university.
+Deniz Mustafoglu, M.M.F.T. is a Los Angeles based Clinical Psychology doctoral candidate at Pepperdine University, an APA accredited university.
 Deniz believes in the importance of relationships as an integral aspect to both healing and a fulfilling life.
 She enjoys working with individuals, couples & families and truly belives that her clients are her greatest teachers.
 As a former dancer, Deniz holds a great interest in the mind-body connection and infuses aspects of mindfulness and meditation into her clinical work.
 Deniz also brings a unique perspective of growing up in a multicultural home, which aids her in valuing the context from which each of her client’s come from.

 Deniz earned her B.A. degree in Psychology with a minor in Social Work from Pepperdine University and an M.M.F.T. in Marriage and Family Therapy from the University of Southern California.
 She is currently pursuing her Psy.D. from Pepperdine University.
 Her research interests include PTSD, trauma and memory, interpersonal neurobiology, neuropsychological impact of mental illness, and applications of mindfulness to clinical practice.
+Deniz’s dissertation focuses on therapeutic guidelines in the treatment of female veterans and their children.
 Deniz has conducted research on sibling relationships through Pepperdine University, which was presented in the Western Psychological Conference.
 She also has experience facilitating cultural awareness discussions and educational seminars for women.

 Deniz’s current externship is at UCLA’s Alzheimer’s Disease Research Center through the David Geffen School of Medicine, conducting neuropsychological assessments on an outpatient adult population presenting with a variety of neurological and neurodegenerative disorders.
 Deniz also participates in Memory Care at UCLA’s Longevity Center, a weekly program for caregivers and those with memory loss, which utilizes evidence-based memory exercises to strengthen the mind and body.
 Additionally, Deniz continues to provide therapy at the Pepperdine Community Counseling Center in Encino to adolescents and adults.
 Moreover, Deniz participates in a non-profit organization, Children of the Night, by providing therapy to adolescent girls involved in sex-trafficking and sexual exploitation.